What is the event?

-Free parking will be on the day and registration will take place at the school and leisure centre.
-Whilst the route is marked/signed, the roads are not closed and you will be required to follows the rules of the road, stopping at junctions and traffic lights on the course.
+The 2015 Bolton Bash sportive takes place from Smithills School, Bolton and promises to be a “reet grand” day out in Lancashire.
+There will be free parking on the day and registration will take place at the school/leisure centre.
+The routes are fully signed, however it is worth noting that the roads are not closed and you will be required to follows the rules of the road, stopping at junctions and traffic lights on the course.
 This is a non-competitive 'cycle challenge' event and you can start any time between 8:30am and 10:30am.
 At registration you will be given a timing chip which is attached to your bike.
-As you roll across the start line your personal timing will start and then finish as you reach the finish line.
+As you roll across the start line your personal timing will start and then finish as you return back to the finish line.

 There are 2 route options and distances on the day (please note that cycle helmets are compulsory for either route):